radiasoft/zgoubi/README.md

 Zgoubi needs a zgoubi.dat as input file.
 That zgoubi.dat is obtained by copy-pasting 'thisExampleDataFile.dat' or 'thisExampleDataFile.res' file in that folder, to zgoubi.dat. (that works with a .res file since the first part of a '.res' zgoubi result file is a copy of the zgoubi.dat file that it stems from).
 Note that Zgoubi, instead, also accepts the command 'zgoubi -inFile thisExampleDataFile.dat/.res.

-Some of these examples are discussed in Part C of the users' guide.
+Some of these examples are discussed in Part C of the [users' guide].

 The folder exemples/tools is dedicated to the following :